newnetdev/NetworkToCode-Class/labs/Ansible_Lab_01_Deploy_Basic_Configs.md

 Execute the playbook using the following Linux command:

 ```
-ansible-playbook -i lab-inventory snmp-config-01.yml -u ntc -k
+ntc@ntc:ansible$ ansible-playbook -i inventory snmp-config-01.yml -u ntc -k
 ```

 Few notes about this command:
 * We are using the `ansible-playbook` program to execute the playbook
-* The `-i` flag maps to the inventory file to used when running this playbook - in our case, that's `lab-inventory`
+* The `-i` flag maps to the inventory file to used when running this playbook - in our case, that's `inventory`
 * `snmp-config-01.yml` is the playbook we are executing
 * The `-u` flag maps to the username needed to login to the network devices
 * The `-k` flag states to prompt for the password needed to login to the network devices